 Welcome to the Genetic Counseling Program at the University of Wisconsin School of Medicine and Public Health in Madison.
 Genetic counseling is an exciting profession that combines advanced education in human, molecular and medical genetics with skills and experience in counseling.

 The University of Wisconsin-Madison offers a masters degree in medical genetics specifically designed to train genetic counselors.
-Our training program is fully accredited by the American Board of Genetic Counseling and with the first class of genetic counselors starting in 1976, it is one of the most experienced programs in the United States.
+Our training program is fully accredited by the Accreditation Council for Genetic Counseling and with the first class of genetic counselors starting in 1976, it is one of the most experienced programs in the United States.

 We are proud of the blend and depth of learning experiences offered to our graduates.
 After you read the information that follows, we hope that you will find that our program meets your needs.

-1. A diverse clinical experience that fosters interdisciplinary relationships
+1. A diverse clinical experience that fosters interprofessional relationships

 2. Relevant research opportunities that encourage critical thinking and contribute to the knowledge base of the profession